 From a technical standpoint, focal length is the distance from the point where light converges in a lens to the image sensor or film plane.
 This affects how wide-angle or zoomed the subject looks.

-The smaller the number in millimeters means shorter the focal length, and larger the number in millimeters means longer the focal length.
+The smaller the number in millimeters means shorter the focal length, and larger the number in millimeters means longer it is.
 For example, at 24mm, an image looks wide-angle and less zoomed in, while at 200mm, the image looks more zoomed in.

 Wide-angle = smaller numbers